-Mary, for that matter, seems less a dedicated Sick Girl whose trust was betrayed than a tormented Death Seeker.
+Mary, for that matter, seems less a dedicated, sickly woman whose trust was betrayed than a tormented Death Seeker.
 As her health and beauty decline, she alienates and badgers James, using his obligation to care for her as a knife to drive into him until he relents to put her out of her misery.
 It's possible he's trying to perceive it that way to assuage his guilt, but it doesn't seem to work at all.

 There's a fan theory that runs that Henry is in fact responsible for the murders throughout the fourth game.
 See the Wild Mass Guessing page for details.

-Henry's dull wit and emotional detachment may be signs of sociopathy, or the natural symptoms of sleep deprivation, starvation and dehydration.
+Henry's dull wit and emotional detachment may be signs of sociopathy; or the natural symptoms of sleep deprivation, starvation, and dehydration.
+The latter could be argued, but this can be thrown out the window as Henry himself mentions in the game that he doesn't starve or need sleep while being trapped in Room 302.

 Depending on how you answer Dr. K's questions and how you play as Harry, you can give the player character of Shattered Memories a different set of characteristics and motivations every time you play through.